 The support the patients receive between calls with care managers is crucial to sustaining their health mentally, physically, and emotionally.

-Many of the healthcare problems these patients face are exacerbated by an inability to obtain the essential support needed to keep the health condition stable or controlled.
+Many of the healthcare problems these patients face are exacerbated by an inability to obtain the essential support needed to keep their health condition stable or controlled.

 To alleviate this issue, it's important for care managers to encourage their patients to discuss problems they are having while obtaining this support.
 Ask your patients questions.

 Are they having difficulty managing their diet or medications?
 Are the medications they need easily accessible?
 Do they have adequate transportation to fully leverage these support systems?
 Are they plugged into a social support system and able to meet other basic needs?